 Let us attempt to answer each of these questions in turn.

 The entire problem depends on how we answer the first question, for if we can figure out how to love God, we might know enough about God’s nature to respond to the complete divine command.
 Jesus called the First Duty of the Great Commandment “the first and greatest” of Christian duties, and given the richness of Christian apologetics, we might hope to troll through exegesis to find an answer.
 Analytic theology does offer a working if controversial answer to the question of how we can love a God we cannot know, but it clearly does not involve doing as Christ did.
 It respects the mystery of the Trinity but is in some ways inconsistent with Christian orthodoxy.
 Nevertheless, the answer is coherent, largely achievable, and even connects the two duties of the Great Commandment.
 Not coincidentally, it also completes our human nature.
-I cannot overemphasize how important this last feature is, for though we can only believe in our Christian duty, we can know, and even know publicly, what our human nature dictates and therefore can test our beliefs indirectly by their consistency with that knowledge (see “Can Religious Belief be Knowledge?“).
+I cannot overemphasize how important this last feature is, for though we can only believe in our Christian duty, we can know, and even know publicly, what our human nature dictates and therefore can test our beliefs indirectly by their consistency by means of that transcendental argument whose proof is universally available to self-inspection (see “Can Religious Belief be Knowledge?“).